Film & Cinematic Editing Techniques

 Continuity editing maintains consistency in time, space, and sequence, ensuring the viewer remains immersed in a unified, believable story world.
 Some core continuity editing techniques include:

-• Eyeline Matching: Aligns characters' gazes so they appear to be looking at or engaging with the same object or person.
+Aligns characters' gazes so they appear to be looking at or engaging with the same object or person.
+If Character A looks screen-right in one shot, Character B should be looking screen-left in the reverse shot.
+This spatial logic helps audiences understand character relationships and maintain orientation.

 Jump Cuts